Rakeshmvd/RScheckIN-Component/README.md

 RSevents https://www.rsjoomla.com/joomla-extensions/joomla-events.html
 RSform https://www.rsjoomla.com/joomla-extensions/joomla-form.html

+INSTALL
+- Like any Joomla component
+- Create menu item to RScheckIN in backend
+- Login in frontend with Admin/Event owner

 STEPS
-To get all the functions of RScheckIN tool.
+To get all the functions of the RScheckIN component.

 Ticket note (frontend)